fawkesley/ubuntu-first-five-minutes/README.md

-# Ubuntu Trsty: First Five Minutes
+# Ubuntu First Five Minutes

-This is a simple bootstrapping shell script to run on a fresh Ubuntu 14.04 LTS server machine.
+This is a simple bootstrapping shell script to run on a fresh Ubuntu 14.04 / 16.04 LTS server machine.

 I made it after realising half of the Ansible code I write is actually